 Constructors (C# Programming Guide)

+Whenever a class or struct is created, its constructor is called.
 A class or struct may have multiple constructors that take different arguments.
-Constructors enable the programmer to set default values, limit instantiation, and write code that is flexible and easy to read.
+Constructors allow the programmer to set default values, limit instantiation, and write code that is flexible and easy to read.

-If you do not provide a constructor for your object, C# will create one by default that instantiates the object and sets member variables to the default values as listed in Default Values Table (C# Reference).
+If you do not provide a constructor for your object, C# will create one by default that instantiates the object and sets any member variables to the default values listed here:.
 Static classes and structs can also have constructors.